bbauska/TUMx-DWAPNx/README.md

 also in my video lectures and there are some nice and mention-worthy things to look at, like the scripts section, the dependencies and the main.
 So, the main tells us which is the most important script usually and in our application.
-In this specific case it\'s index dot js.
+In this specific case it&apos;s index dot js.
 It is this file.
 The scripts section tells us how to start our application.
 So, it says we need to have Node installed and we start by calling Node and then starting from the index dot js file, which is again this one.
 And then there is the list of dependencies, which are expressed in Mongoose.

-It\'s only two dependencies. it\'s a quite easy application and both of the dependencies are at the latest version.
+It&apos;s only two dependencies. it&apos;s a quite easy application and both of the dependencies are at the latest version.
 So, when we see actually that there are dependencies, we know that to run our application, we first have to install the dependencies that are specified here and we do that by calling NPM install from a